Corentin-cott/ServeurSentinel-Daemon/README.md

 ## Description

 A linux Deamon made for managing tmux server sessions and player server data.
-Storing player connections and game data, while also reading servers terminals for triggers.
+Storing player connections and game data, while also reading "servers terminals" for triggers.
+For performance reasons, the Daemon doesn't read the terminal directly, but the logs the tmux session creates.
+The daemon then read the file each 1 second (this can be changed in the config).

 ## Functionalities